Quebec sovereignty movement: Before the 1960s

-The Quiet Revolution (1960s-1970s)
+Quiet Revolution (1960s–1970s)

 The Quiet Revolution in Quebec brought widespread change in the 1960s.
 Among other changes, support for Quebec independence began to form and grow in some circles.
 The first organization dedicated to the independence of Quebec was the Alliance Laurentienne, founded by Raymond Barbeau on January 25, 1957.

+A primary change was an effort by the provincial government to assume greater control over healthcare and education, both of which had previously been under the purview of the Catholic Church.
+To achieve this, the government established ministries of Health and Education, expanded the public service, made substantial investments in the public education system, and permitted the unionization of the civil service.
+Additionally, measures were taken to enhance Quebecois control over the province's economy, including the nationalization of electricity production and distribution, the creation of the Canada/Quebec Pension Plan, and the establishment of Hydro-Québec in an effort to nationalize Quebec's electric utilities.
+Furthermore, during this period, French Canadians in Quebec adopted the term Québécois to distinguish themselves from both the rest of Canada and France, solidifying their identity as a reformed province.

 On September 10, 1960, the Rassemblement pour l'indépendance nationale (RIN) was founded, with Pierre Bourgault quickly becoming its leader.
 On August 9 of the same year, the Action socialiste pour l'indépendance du Québec (ASIQ) was formed by Raoul Roy.
 The "independence + socialism" project of the ASIQ was a source of political ideas for the Front de libération du Québec (FLQ).

 On October 31, 1962, the Comité de libération nationale and, in November of the same year, the Réseau de résistance were set up.
 These two groups were formed by RIN members to organize non-violent but illegal actions, such as vandalism and civil disobedience.
 The most extremist individuals of these groups left to form the FLQ, which, unlike all the other groups, had made the decision to resort to violence in order to reach its goal of independence for Quebec.
 Shortly after the November 14, 1962, Quebec general election, RIN member Marcel Chaput founded the short-lived Parti républicain du Québec.